gerrytan/arm-terraform-testing/README.md

 To run the test:

 1. Download `@azure/arm-terraform` candidate package from [this link](https://github.com/Azure/sdk-release-request/issues/5663#issuecomment-2481858036).
-Place it on the same level such as the relative path on package.json resolves
+Place it on the same level as this repo such that the relative path on package.json resolves.
 1. `npm install`
 1. `source env-vars.sh` to setup necessary environment variables, see env-vars-example.sh
 1. Run `npm start`